Tell us what motivate you to start blogging. Were you following a lot of personal style/fashion blogs before hand, or did you go in blind?

 Many fashion bloggers hop from one trend to the next.
 How do you try to stay on trend while working within your budget and closet?

-I incorporate a few key trends every now and then, but only if I got a good deal on it.
-Target is my obvious go-to for anything and everything, but Target has amazing clearance prices on trendy items – all I have to do is wait it out!
+but Target has amazing clearance prices on trendy items – all I have to do is

 Putting yourself on the internet comes with the expectation that not everyone will always love what you are wearing and writing.
 How do you deal with these criticisms?